Demonetization in India- The Great Fiasco

 Even a father fails to get money from the banks after being there for three days so that his daughter could undergo emergency surgery.
 Ultimately the girl dies.
 An aged man dies of the heart attack outside the bank ATM.
 The common law also ensures that no innocent person should be penalized.
 A common Indian is not a fool but patient and is watching.

 Gold and Jewelry were sold at double the prices creating more black money, defeating the very purpose of demonetization.

-Even the BSE SENSEX and NIFTY crashed 1,689 and 50 stock indices respectiuvely i,e., six months low.
+Even the BSE SENSEX and NIFTY crashed 1,689 and 50 stock indices respectively which is six months low than the last one.

-About 800,000 truck drivers were affected with scarcity of cash and around 400,000 trucks remained stranded at major highways across India.
+About 800,000 truck drivers were affected by the scarcity of cash and around 400,000 trucks remained stranded at major highways across India.

-Agriculture sector is heavily dependent on cash and farmers had no cash to purchase seeds, fertilizers and pesticides and they conducted protest rallies in Gujarat, Amritsar etc.
+The agriculture sector is heavily dependent on cash and farmers had no cash to purchase seeds, fertilizers, and pesticides and they conducted protest rallies in Gujarat, Amritsar etc.

 The demand of card swipe machines has increased.
 The sale of e-commerce companies declined by 30% in cash on delivery orders, but they welcomed digital payments.

 The usage of the debit card, credit card and e-payment options of Pay-TM and Pay U Money has also seen a rise.
 Even on 9th November, the debit credit card transactions rose by 108% and 60% respectively.